kotha32/SAP-Hello/README.md

-Here I am going to create a simple Node.js application.

-In your local file system, create a new directory (folder).
-For example: node-tutorial

-From your Visual Studio Code, open the node-tutorial folder.
+Setting Up a Simple Node.js Application for Cloud Foundry 1.Create a new directory (folder) on your local file system: mkdir node-tutorial

+2.Open the node-tutorial folder in Visual Studio Code.

-In this folder, create a file manifest.yml with the following content:
+3.Create a manifest.yml file with the following content: yaml

-<h1>YAMLCopy</h1>
 ---
 applications:
 - name: myapp